Skip to main content

 • you take more than your prescribed dose of perindopril

-Take the perindopril packet or leaflet inside it plus any remaining medicine with you.
+Bring the perindopril packet or leaflet inside it, any remaining medicine, and any other medicines you take.